IDOG AND REPUTABLE BREEDERS

 3. Properly train and socialize

-4. Provide proper vet care, nutrition and exercise
+4. Provide proper vet care, nutrition and exercise including tips on avoiding public areas until the puppy's full immunity is reached

 5. Contact the breeder in the event that they can no longer keep the doodle at any point in the dog’s life; a good breeder will take the dog back, in most circumstances.